mathursam/fixorchestra/Concepts-Part4-Actors-And-External-States.md

 </fixr:actor>
 ```

 In this example, "Market" is the name of an actor that receives orders and sends executions and other messages.
 Its first state variable is defined as `<fixr:fieldRef id="75`, the same way a field is referenced in a message or component definition.
-Tag 75 is the TradeDate field of datatype LocalMktDate.
+Tag 75 is the identifier of the TradeDate field;it is of datatype LocalMktDate.
 In other words, Market has a persistent value of TradeDate.
 The state variable can be used to assign a value to TradeDate in outgoing messages.
 They can it can also be used in message validations through a rule with a conditional expression.

 The second state variable is a reference to repeating group `<fixr:group category="SecuritiesReferenceData" id="2186" name="SecMassStatGrp" scenario="base">`.
 Without showing its full definition, understand that each instance of the group tells the current trading status of an instrument.
 In a live system,this would be held in some kind of database (possibly all cached in memory), but Orchestra provides an abstraction for the data structure with standardized semantics.